int128/kubelogin/docs/setup.md

 kubectl apply -f oidc-cluster-admin.yaml
 ```

-As well as you can create a custom role and bind it.
+As well as you can create a custom cluster role and bind it.

 ## 4. Set up the Kubernetes API server